 This is a quick buttercream frosting with a rich chocolate taste.
 Unlike other recipes, this one doesn't form a "crust" if left to sit.
 Makes enough to frost one 9-inch 2-layer cake.
 Can be made with milk, semisweet, or bittersweet chocolate.Based on a recipe by Yvonne Ruperti, Cook's Illustrated, March & April 2008.

 - 8 ounces chocolate milk, semisweet, or bittersweet is fine

 - 20 tablespoons unsalted butter softened to 60 to 65 degrees

 - 1 cup confectioner's sugar

 - 1 teaspoon vanilla extract

 - In food processor, process butter, sugar, cocoa, and salt until smooth, about 30 seconds, scraping sides of bowl as needed.
-Add corn syrup and vanilla and process until just combined, 5 to 10 seconds.
-Scrape sides of bowl, then add chocolate and pulse until smooth and creamy, 10 to 15 seconds.
+Add vanilla.
+Scrape sides of bowl, add chocolate - corn syrup mixture, then pulse until smooth and creamy, 10 -15 seconds.
 Frosting can be used immediately or within 3 hours.
-For longer storage, refrigerate the frosting, covered, and let stand at room temperature for 1 hour before using.
+For longer storage, refrigerate frosting, covered, and let stand at room temperature for 1 hour before using.